BolvicBolvicovic/ft_turing/lib/compiler.md

 2. The operator "<-" is the assignment operator.
 3. The value that is assigned to the input.
 4. "then" keyword.
 Just a convenient way of describing what is happening.
 Acts as a separator.
 5. Action of the head before next function call.
-Can be either "LEFT", "RIGHT" or "STILL" (avoid using "STILL" since it significantly increases the time complexity of your program).
+Can be either "LEFT", "RIGHT".
 6. "and" keyword.
 Just like "then", acts as a separator.
 7. Function call with the name of the callee.

 ### Registers

-There are 5 registers of 32 bits encoded in hexadecimal: eax, ebx, ecx, edx.
+There are 4 registers of 32 bits encoded in hexadecimal: eax, ebx, ecx, edx.
 You can use a subroutine to read/write them.
 Avoid to use them since it will significantly increase the time complexity of your program.
 You can also store and compare integers.
 You can perform operations on them.
 Because registers are encoded in hexadecimal, integers are too.